TwoKeyEconomy Market Cap Reaches $985,717.16 (2KEY)

 According to CryptoCompare, “2key network is a decentralized referral network that helps people, businesses and organizations reach their ideal customers and spark action.
 It works by giving people the opportunity to directly exchange actionable links with campaigns for products, services or events that they recommend.
 When a campaign they shared generates results, the link automatically goes back and rewards every person who shared it.
 Letting referrers share the success of the campaigns they share is a proven way of generating organic online virality.
 And because the rewards to referrers are only distributed AFTER the campaign generates results, creating a campaign is risk-free, making it the perfect tool for small businesses and solopreneurs to grow their business. “

-It is usually not possible to purchase alternative cryptocurrencies such as TwoKeyEconomy directly using US dollars.
-Investors seeking to acquire TwoKeyEconomy should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase TwoKeyEconomy using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as TwoKeyEconomy directly using US dollars.
+Investors seeking to acquire TwoKeyEconomy should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy TwoKeyEconomy using one of the aforementioned exchanges.

 Receive News & Updates for TwoKeyEconomy Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TwoKeyEconomy and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.